News Release (March 2013)

 We are a collaborative group of schools that is ready and willing to support each other as we travel different roads towards inclusion.
 We would welcome other schools that would like to join the important initiative.

-The next NEXT FRONTIER Professional Conversation will take place on March 15-17, 2013, at the American International School of Johannesburg, South Africa.
+The next NEXT FRONTIER Inclusion Professional Conversation will take place on November 23-25th, 2013 at the American School of the Hague.
+The contact person is Danette Sack (email@example.com).